 The program consists of four components of instruction: lecture, skills laboratory, clinical education and field internship.
 The successful completion of these components will prepare the students for National Registry exams and enable him/her to demonstrate competence as an entry level paramedic.
 Graduates of this program may work in emergency medical services (EMS), fire/rescue, hospital emergency departments, medical clinics, sports medicine, industrial medicine, or similar occupations.

-All Paramedic courses are taught at the Knox Center for Health Sciences and Harriman Campus.
+All Paramedic courses are taught at the Knox Center for Health Sciences.
 Enrollment is limited.

 Note: Meeting minimum requirements does not guarantee acceptance.
 Preference will be given to Tennessee Residents.